fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 ^^^^^^^^^^^^^^^^^^^^

-This trap occurs when we fail to understand how reusing a model or algorithm that is designed for one specific social context, may not necessarily apply to a different social context.
+This trap occurs when we fail to understand how reusing a model or algorithm that is designed for one specific social context may not necessarily apply to a different social context.
 Reusing an algorithmic solution and failing to take into account differences in involved social contexts can result in misleading results and potentially harmful consequences.